minecomplyapp-user/minecomplyapi/src/attendance/AGENCY_OFFICE_MERGE.md

 ## Backend Changes

-Only the `PdfGeneratorService` was modified:
+Only the `AttendancePdfGeneratorService` was modified:

 1. Updated column definitions to merge Agency and Office
 2. Added logic to format the merged field with "/" separator